Dhairyashilvp/100DaysOfCode/Day12-CodeChef-FFL/ReadMe.txt

 This is my 12th Day of 100Days of code
-Today I Developed:
+Today I Solver Codechef problem (https://www.codechef.com/LTIME83B/problems/FFL):
-project is to download the entire Youtube playlist in audio format.

 Input:
 1)The first line of the input contains a single integer T denoting the number of test cases.
 The description of T test cases follows.